Do you engage in risky marketing copy? Or, more to the point, should you?

 The answer all depends on who your target audience is, your overall purpose in communicating with them and the specific effect you are trying to achieve by “crossing the line.”

-I’ll start with the communication purpose, because that’s the easiest to suss out.
+The communication purpose is the easiest to suss out.
 After all, you wouldn’t be writing if you didn’t have some kind of purpose behind it.
 And not just “to make money.”
 Although it may be true, as Samuel Johnson said, that “No man but a blockhead ever wrote, except for money,” everything you write should have a specific communication purpose; namely, what you want your audience to think or do after reading your writing.
-If your purpose is to shock or titillate, then obviously the raunchier the better.
-Once you move away from that, though, you have to think more about your readers: who they are and what you are trying to convey to them.

 There are many ways to characterize your audience: age, socioeconomic background, native language, education and more.
 Assuming you know this level of detail about your readers, you may be able to gauge how they might react, and whether that reaction fits with your purpose.
 Whether your purpose is to inform people or encourage them to buy something, if a joke about PMS will get them there, go for it.